-The increasing concern of climate change globally has created a wave of carbon footprint programmes to assess the environmental performance of products and services.
-Carbon footprint, a subset of data from Life Cycle Assessment (LCA), is utilised to quantify the impact of Greenhouse Gas (GHG) emissions.
+The increasing concern of climate change globally has created a wave of environmental footprint programmes to assess the environmental performance of products and services.
+Carbon footprint, a subset of data from Life Cycle Assessment (LCA), is utilised to quantify the impact of Greenhouse gas (GHG) emissions (often given as CO2eq).

-Flour milling has its own carbon footprint that is closely linked to both agricultural production and the grain chain as a whole.
-From the "cradle-to-gate" assessment of one tonne of plain flour, wheat production is found to contribute most to the carbon footprint of plain flour with a percentage over 60%.
+The growing of wheat is the step in the chain with the greatest environmental impact and consequently the most potential for improvement.
+From the "cradle-to-gate" assessment of one tonne of plain flour, wheat farming is found to contribute most to the environmental footprint of plain wheat flour with a percentage over 60%.

 The carbon footprint of one tonne of plain flour is calculated as a sum of the inventory data related to the acquisition of wheat production, transportation, flour mill processing and delivery to customer.
 However, milling is only the first-processing stage, with wheat being the raw material.
-Flour would be classed as a “Business-to-Business” (B2B) product, rather than a “Business-to-Consumer” product (B2C), as it is manufactured for use in end products.
-Therefore, to consider the carbon footprint of flour production all stages up to the secondary processor (flour-based products) must be considered.
-From a "field-to-plate" assessment of bread, wheat production & the baking process are found to contribute most to the carbon footprint with a percentage around 80%.
+Therefore, to consider the carbon footprint of bread, all stages up to the secondary processor (baking process) must be considered.
+From a "field-to-plate" assessment of bread, wheat production and the baking process are found to contribute most to the carbon footprint along the supply chain with a percentage of around 80%.

 Calculating the carbon footprint of products is a complicated process that requires a very detailed approach.
 It is important to use a consistent methodology to ensure an accurate, credible result that can be compared with other organisations or products.

-For the flour milling sector where the main focus is on production of flour, the most appropriate approach is to use a physical allocation approach in line with ISO 14044.
+For the flour milling sector, the most appropriate approach is to use a physical allocation approach in line with ISO 14044.